 While there are surely some people who do prefer sweatpants and face masks with their wine rather than heels and long lines, that could be said of any age group.
 Those who are pro-drinking at home jumped in with their own thoughts on the matter.
 One consistent theme was that drinking out, especially in larger cities, is expensive and comes with hidden costs other than the drinks themselves, such as parking or using a ride share service.
 If you replace the word “effort” with “money,” that might paint a more accurate picture.

 Well yeah, I can spend $20 on a bottle and mixers or I can $100 for a few drinks.— CYDEFE (@cydefe) June 9, 2018

 Can we please stop with this millennials are doing X bullshit?
 I know people who aren't millennials who prefer drinking at home as well.

 There is definitely an appeal to inviting friends over rather than meeting up somewhere.
 Drinking at home is cheaper, you can make fun cocktails, you don’t have to wait in lines, you don’t have to strain to hear your friends speaking over loud music and background noise, not to mention the bathrooms are probably cleaner, and there’s wifi.
 Perhaps my young millennial is showing in that last sentence…

 Reasons for preferring to drink at home vary, though some of the most common answers were it being perceived as more relaxing (74%), less expensive (69%), and more personal (35%).
 Additionally, roughly 38% of in-home drinkers are choosing to drink at home in order to better control their alcohol intake.
 This sounds more like a responsible move than one borne out of laziness.
-We’d rather pick up a bottle of rosé to share with friends.
+We’d rather pick up a pack of canned rosé to share with friends.